 For those who don’t want to bother with the hassle of burning sage in this fashion, there’s also White Sage incense and White Sage essential oil, which may not be as potent, but are much more user friendly.
 White Sage essential oil is also a great way to go if you want to easily protect yourself while you’re out of the house.

-Common Mugwort (Artemisia vulgaris), the Lucid Dreaming Herb
+Common Mugwort (Artemisia vulgaris), the Lucid Dreaming Herb of Protection

 Want to protect yourself from bad dreams and evil spirits?
 Just call Old Uncle Henry!